xrdocs/cnbng/_tutorials/ipoe-ds-subscriber-bringup-in-cnbng.md

 ## Verifications

-- Verfiy that the cnBNG CP-UP association is up and Active on cnBNG CP
+- Verfiy that the cnBNG CP-UP association is up and Active on cnBNG CP ops-center

 <div class="highlighter-rouge">
 <pre class="highlight">